NervosEducationHub/EducationHubArticles/block_time_in_blockchain_(explainCKBot)/index.md

 An important concept within this technology is “block time”, which plays a vital role in the operation and efficiency of blockchain networks.
 This article aims to unravel the concept of block time, its importance, and how it impacts blockchain networks.

-## Definition of Block Time
+## Understanding Block Time in Blockchain Networks

 Block time refers to the approximate duration required for a blockchain-based system to produce a new block.
 In certain ways, block time is a linchpin that holds various aspects of a blockchain network together.
-It significantly impacts transaction confirmation times, network security, throughput, mining rewards, and decentralization.
+It significantly impacts [transaction confirmation](https://www.nervos.org/knowledge-base/transaction_confirmation_in_blockchain_(explainCKBot)) times, network security, throughput, mining rewards, and decentralization.
 The careful consideration of block time is crucial in designing blockchain networks as it balances between swift transaction confirmations and network security.

-## Factors Influencing Block Time
+## Key Factors That Influence Block Time

-Various factors, including network congestion and mining difficulty, influence block time.
+Various factors, including network congestion and [mining difficulty](https://www.nervos.org/knowledge-base/cryptocurrency_mining_difficulty_(explainCKBot)), influence block time.
 For instance, with Proof-of-Work-based blockchains, block time is maintained close to a constant value by continually re-evaluating the mining difficulty.
 Network traffic, too, plays a significant role in determining the time taken to confirm transactions.

 ## Comparing Block Times Across Different Blockchains

 A comparative examination of block times across some of the largest blockchains reveals a spectrum of block time durations.
 These variances underscore the different design principles and operational protocols inherent in different blockchain networks.
 For instance, the average block time of some cryptocurrencies is:

 * Bitcoin (BTC): 10 minutes
 * Ethereum (ETH): 12 seconds